Hernia in Dogs

 Symptoms of Hernia in Dogs

-In the worst case scenarios, a dog may die if bacterial toxins are able to make their way into a dog's body after tissues break down.
-This could happen as quickly as 24 to 48 hours if the dog is not treated immediately.
+It’s important to act quickly if you see any of the behaviors listed above.
+In the worst case scenarios, a dog may even die if bacterial toxins are able to make their way into the body after tissues break down — this could happen as quickly as 24 to 48 hours if your dog is not treated immediately.

 Causes of Hernia in Dogs

-Unfortunately for some dogs, genetics play a large part (over 90 percent) in the reasons that they develop hernias.
-Veterinarians may suggest to pet owners to spay or neuter dogs immediately to avoid hernias traveling on to a potential set of puppies.
-Even dogs who have had a surgical repair on their own hernias are generally shied away from breeding again.
+As a result, vets will often recommend spaying or neutering dogs susceptible to hernias to avoid the condition being potentially passed on to a set of puppies.
+Even dogs who have had a surgical repair on their own hernias are generally discouraged from reproducing again.

 Diagnosis of Hernia in Dogs

-Contrast studies, which are completed orally or by needle injection, confirm the diagnosis before proceeding with treatment.
-The contrast study will highlight where the hernia is on X-ray film or digitally, depending on available equipment.
-Considering hernias consist of tissue moving into the wrong place; veterinarians will be on the lookout for what doesn’t look quite right in certain regions of the body.
+How are hernias in dogs diagnosed?
+Considering hernias consist of tissue moving into the wrong place, your vet will first be on the lookout for what doesn’t look quite right in certain regions of the dog’s body.

-The veterinarian will also look for any signs of respiratory or abdominal disorders, as well as hard or painful bulges.
-Because those hard bulges could lead to fatalities if bacteria is able to travel through the muscle tissue, those areas will be focused on immediately before moving onto any other possible hernia areas.
+The vet will also look for any signs of respiratory or abdominal disorders, as well as hard or painful bulges.
+Because those hard bulges could lead to fatalities if bacteria are able to travel through the muscle tissue, those areas will be focused on immediately before moving on to any other potential hernia spots.

 Treatment of Hernia in Dogs